MUDE-2025/GA1.6/README.md

 Make sure to finalize the Report (more important!), and that files are in the root directory of this repository (i.e., same as this README file).

 ---
-> By Lotfi Massarweh, Sandra Verhagen, Delft University of Technology.
+> By Lotfi Massarweh and Sandra Verhagen, Delft University of Technology.
+CC BY 4.0, more info on the Credits page of Workbook.